 This holiday season, Anna Getty—environmental advocate, writer, television personality, chef, mother, and organic living expert—helps families reduce their carbon footprint and save money without sacrificing style or tradition.
 Anna advises how to best choose a tree (real or fake?), mitigate the negative effects of necessary travel, recycle post-holiday, and more.
 She shares favorite holiday recipes for organic appetizers and homemade craft ideas such as pinecone wreaths and recycled sweater pillows.
 With inspiring photographs, extensive resources, and advice from the “Lazy Environmentalist” Josh Dorfman, Seventh Generation’s Jeffrey Hollender, and other leading eco-experts, families might just find that these tips help them stay green all year long.

-- Book is packed with eco-friendly tips for a green Christmas.
+- Packed with eco-friendly tips for a green Christmas.
 Obviously, an eco-perk for families, although, individuals will also find useful tips and ideas.

-- The ideas in the book are easy enough that people will actually use them, thus making the book an actual green resource.
+- The ideas in the book are easy enough that people will actually use them.

 - Book is printed on 100% post consumer waste recycled paper.

-- The author, Anna Getty has experience in green, having worked with the Organic Center, Global Green, NRDC, and Seventh Generation, among others, and is the author of the upcoming Easy Green Organic.
+- The author, Anna Getty has experience in green issues, having worked with the Organic Center, Global Green, NRDC, and Seventh Generation, among other.

 WHAT I THINK: